Social media

 What can I expect?

-• Your first role is likely to be at junior or assistant level and you can work your way up the ladder.
-It's also common to move into this role after gaining experience in marketing, PR or advertising.
+- Your first role is likely to be at executive or assistant level and you can work your way up the ladder.
+It's also common to move into this role after gaining experience in marketing, public relations (PR) or advertising

 There are no set qualifications for entry to these jobs, although many entrants have a degree, and some employers require this.
 These jobs are open to graduates from any discipline.
 Employers often view personal qualities, existing knowledge and relevant experience as important.